Creating a Product image

 Create new installclass, see Anaconda code for examples.
 Now you can create the product.img:

 $ cd product/ $ find . | cpio -c -o | pigz -9cv > ../product.img

 Now you can include product.img in the tree, inside

 Alternatively you can now use lorax to create product.img as part of the boot.iso creation process.
-This is supported by lorax-21.27-1 and is documented here in the Lorax source tree.
+This is supported by lorax-21.27-1 and later and is documented here in the Lorax source tree.